a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 					1. Not practical if we scale (dynamic property - can increase or decrease)
 		2. Can be used for internal clients as well (IP address can be remembered)
 		3. External client - only remebers DNS name which will be resolved to IP address by DNS server(s)
+			1. DNS can map one DNS name to multiple IP addresses
+				1. It is not going to be used as reverse proxy
+					1. It can have stale data for quite some time (instances can be dynamically changing)
 	2. Reverse proxy can also act as a load balancer
 		1. Reverse proxy - sits near server side
 			1. Every request intended to server goes through reverse proxy